SMAH1/Hamzaman/README.md

 ![Mode Message](./doc/Hamzaman-Server.gif)

 ## Next
-Build website, application, or other language that supports _SignalR_ web sockets and use this project to communicate between them.
+Build webpage or application in any language that supports __SignalR__ web sockets and use this project to communicate between them.